Pahang Malay

-Pahang Malay (Standard Malay: Bahasa Melayu Pahang; Jawi: بهاس ملايو ڤهڠ) is a Malayic language spoken in the Malaysian state of Pahang.
-It is regarded as the dominant Malay dialect spoken along the vast riverine systems of Pahang, but co-exists with other Malay dialects traditionally spoken in the state.
+Pahang Malay (Standard Malay: Bahasa Melayu Pahang; Jawi: بهاس ملايو ڤهڠ) is a Malayic language spoken in the Malaysian state of Pahang centre of the Malay Peninsula.
+It is locally considered a "dialect" (loghat; hence also known as loghat Pahang) under the "Malay" umbrella and regarded as the dominant one spoken along the vast riverine systems of Pahang, but co-exists with other Malay loghat traditionally spoken in the state.
 Along the coastline of Pahang, Terengganu Malay is spoken in a narrow strip of sometimes discontiguous fishing villages and towns.
-Another dialect spoken in Tioman island is a distinct Malay variant and most closely related to Riau Archipelago Malay subdialect spoken in Natuna and Anambas islands in the South China Sea, together forming a dialect continuum between the Bornean Malay and the Mainland Peninsular/Sumatran Malay.
+Another dialect spoken in Tioman island is a distinct Malay variant and most closely related to Riau Archipelago subdialect spoken in Natuna and Anambas islands in the South China Sea, together forming a dialect continuum between the Malay dialects of Borneo and those of the mainland Peninsula and Sumatra.

 Nonetheless, the essential unity of Pahang and Terengganu Malay is demonstrated by the number of shared lexical, syntactic, and phonetics innovations.
 Both varieties, along with Kelantan Malay, have been classified under the subgroup of the East Coast dialect of the Malay Peninsula, due to their possible common origin.

 Pahang Malay is known for its sharp rise and fall of tone and quick flowing accent.
-It exhibits a number of differences from the Standard Malay, particularly in phonology and vocabulary.
+It exhibits a number of differences from the standardized "formal" Malay used nationally with other Malaysian states, particularly in phonology and vocabulary.
 Even though it shares many similarities with standard Malay, the dialect in its purest form remains unintelligible to standard Malay speakers.
 There are a number of sub-dialects of Pahang Malay identified by linguists, but the form spoken in the vicinity of Pahang's royal capital, Pekan, is considered as its 'standard sub-dialect'.

 The dialect is traditionally written in Jawi script, but its role as the main writing language has been replaced with Standard Malay written in Rumi.
 A local radio station, Pahang FM, broadcasts in this dialect.